frag-o-matic/cpptutorial/contents/3_Closer_Look.md

-## A Close Look at `Hello, World!`
+## A Closer Look at `Hello, World!`

 Now that we have a program written, compiled and running, its time take a look at its innards and learn what makes the whole thing work.
 We'll examine the program in two steps to get a better understanding of what is going on:

-* *Understanding the Source* : Taking a closer look at the various pieces that make up a C++ **source file** will yeild a deeper insight of the structure of C++ programs and help surface the meaning behind some of the **statements** ~~typed-in~~ `copy-paste`d earlier.
+* **Understanding the Source** : Taking a closer look at the various pieces that make up a C++ *source file* will yeild a deeper insight of the structure of C++ programs and help surface the meaning behind some of the *statements* ~~typed-in~~ `copy-paste`d earlier.
-* *Debugging the Binary* : Examining the running program is a good first step in introducing debuggers and the debugging process, which is an indispensible tool for diagnosing programs that compile fine but don't quite work the way they're supposed to.
+* **Debugging the Binary** : Examining the running program is a good first step in introducing debuggers and the debugging process, which is an indispensible tool for diagnosing programs that compile fine but don't quite work the way they're supposed to.

 ### Understanding the Source